teknolog2000/groove/README.md

 ![Screenshot](/screenshot.png)

 ## Building

+Groove uses libVLC to play the stream, so it requires the [VLC](https://www.videolan.org) player to be installed.

+Then build using
 ```bash
 > python3 -m venv venv
 > source venv/bin/activate
 > pip install -r requirements
 > make build-prod
 ```
+and you'll find `groove.app` in the `dist` directory.